scottellis/omap3-pwm/README.md

 The [master] branch of this project only implements one PWM channel.
 The default is PWM10.

-The [four-channel] branch of the project implements all for PWM channels with their own char dev node.
+The [four-channel] branch of the project implements all 4 PWM channels each with their own char dev node.

 There is a ${MACHINE}-source-me.txt file that will set up your environment for